-The Master Water Technology is a two year programme with a joint degree and encompasses 120 credits.
+The Master's in Water Technology is a two-year programme with a joint degree and encompasses 120 credits.
 The programme is taught entirely in English and leads to the title ‘Master of Science’.

-There are no official specializations within the programme Water Technology.
-Students specialize themselves by doing a thesis within one of the research fields.
+There are no official specialisations within the programme Water Technology.
+Students specialise themselves by doing a thesis within one of the research fields.

 Some examples are:

 - Priority compounds

 - Applied water physics